boazbk/crypto/lec_13_handshake.md

 Alice proves in some way to the CA that she is indeed Alice, and then generates a pair $(s_{Alice},v_{Alice})$, and gets from the CA the message $\sigma_{Alice}$="The key $v_{Alice}$ belongs to Alice" signed with $s_{CA}$.^[The registration process could be more subtle than that, and for example Alice might need to _prove_ to the CA that she does indeed know the corresponding secret key.]
 Now Alice can send $(v_{Alice},\sigma_{Alice})$ to Bob to certify that the owner of this public key is indeed Alice.

+For example, in the web setting, certain [certificate authorities](https://en.wikipedia.org/wiki/Certificate_authority) can certify that a certain public key is associated with a certain website.
+If you go to a website using the ```https``` protocol, you should see a "lock" symbol on your browser which will give you details on the certificate.
+Often the certificate is a chain of certificate.
+If I click on this lock symbol in my Chrome browser, I see that the certificate that amazon.com's public key is some particular string (corresponding to a 2048 RSA modulos and exponent) is signed by the Symantec Certificate authority, whose own key is certified by Verisign.
+My communication with Amazon is an example of a setting of _one sided authentication_.
+It is important for me to know that I am truly talking to amazon.com, while Amazon is willing to talk to any client.
+(Though of course once we establish a secure channel, I could use it to login to my Amazon account.)
+Chapter 21 of Boneh Shoup contains an in depth discussion of authenticated key exchange protocols.

+> # { .pause }
+You should stop here and read Section 21.9 of Boneh Shoup with the formal definitions of authenticated key exchange, going back as needed to the previous section for the definitions of protocols AEK1 - AEK4.

+### The compiler approach for authenticated key exchange

 There is a generic "compiler" approach to obtaining authenticated key exchange protocols: